Career Structures in Economics

 Does the initiative provide funding?

-The EEA in partnership with the Hub for Equal Representation at the LSE can offer financial support up to € 20,000 per project.
+The EEA, financed in partnership with the Hub for Equal Representation in STICERD, London School of Economics and Political Science, can offer financial support up to € 20,000 per project.

 What is the timeline?

 Research proposals will be evaluated by a committee appointed by the EEA executive.
 If required, proposals can include a request for research support up to € 20,000.
 The call is now open and proposals can be sent in until January 30, 2022.
 Selected proposals will then be invited to present preliminary ideas both to the EEA Executive Committee and at the EEA Congress in summer 2022.
 The final findings can then be prepared for the following year, with the option open of organizing a workshop around the final proposals in summer 2023.
 The editors at JEEA will consider collating the best proposals into a refereed special issue of JEEA later in 2023/early 2024.